Daniel Holz

-Daniel Holz is an American physicist and cosmologist specializing in general relativity, astrophysics, and cosmology.
+Daniel Holz is an American physicist specializing in general relativity, astrophysics, and cosmology.
 He is a professor at the University of Chicago, affiliated with the Departments of Physics, Astronomy & Astrophysics, the Enrico Fermi Institute, and the Kavli Institute for Cosmological Physics.

 At the University of Chicago, Holz serves as the founding director of the Existential Risk Laboratory (XLab).
 In addition to his academic work, Holz is Chair of the Science and Security Board of the Bulletin of the Atomic Scientists, and in this role helps set the time of the Doomsday Clock.

-Education and career
+Education

 Holz earned his Bachelor of Arts in Physics from Princeton University and his Doctor of Philosophy in Physics from the University of Chicago.
 He is a member of the Laser Interferometer Gravitational-Wave Observatory (LIGO) collaboration and played a significant role in two discoveries: the first detection of gravitational waves in 2016 and the first multi-messenger detection of a binary neutron star in 2017.

-Holz teaches a class called "Are We Doomed?" at the University of Chicago.

-Research on black holes
+Career

-Holz's research has shed light on black holes..
-As part of the LIGO collaboration, Holz contributed to the first observation of gravitational waves, ripples in spacetime caused by the collision of two black holes.
+Holz's research has shed light on black holes.
+Holz is the leader of the LIGO group at the University of Chicago.
+As part of the LIGO collaboration, Holz and his colleagues contributed to the first observation of gravitational waves, ripples in spacetime caused by the collision of two black holes.
 This discovery provided a new way to observe the universe and the hidden dynamics of black hole mergers.
 Holz is also known for contributions to gravitational-wave astronomy, as well as for developing standard sirens as a gravitational-wave probe of cosmology.

-Holz emphasizes the paradox of human curiosity and vulnerability: "We explore the most distant edges of the universe, probing the mysteries of black holes and the Big Bang, while simultaneously risking the destruction of our own planet.".
+Holz teaches a class called "Are We Doomed?" at the University of Chicago.
+He emphasizes the paradox of human curiosity and vulnerability: "We explore the most distant edges of the universe, probing the mysteries of black holes and the Big Bang, while simultaneously risking the destruction of our own planet."